11-Day Italy Itinerary: Rome, Florence, Venice and the North

 Day 3: Florence

 Ahh, I love Florence.
 There's something about this city that's indescribable—the vibe here is phenomenal.
 I think it's one of my favorite cities in the world.
 I'd go here just for roaming around the city center and eating the amazing food.
+I've written a full Florence travel guide covering the Duomo climb, the Uffizi, and the best pasta in the city.

 Santa Maria del Fiore Church